murny/squad-maker/README.md

 # Squad Maker Challenge

 The challenge is to build an application that creates equally matched hockey squads from a collection of players.

+Craft a solution that:
+* you would consider to be representative of your level of professionalism
+* you would be comfortable handing off to someone else to maintain
+* uses a technology that you are comfortable with
+* notes any assumptions that you make

 ## Problem Description